Fleshwounded/experience-tracker/README.md

 alcohol lsd
 ````

-So basically, every drug you have taken individually is on its own line.
-For drug combos, you write the drugs on the same line.
-Notice how this creates hierarchies of unique combos - because `weed lsd noopept` is a different experience from `weed lsd noopept alcohol`.
+So basically, every drug you have taken by itself is on its own line.
+For drug combos, you write multiple drugs on the same line.
+Notice how this creates hierarchies of unique combos - because `weed lsd` is a different experience from `weed lsd noopept`.
 Empty lines are ignored.

-The main pitfall of this notation is duplicates, because `weed lsd` is the same experience as `lsd weed`.
-But that is why the experience tracker has a good duplicate detector...
+The main pitfall of this notation is duplicates, because `weed lsd` is the same experience as `lsd weed` (unless we want to get technical).
+But anyway, that is why the experience tracker has a good duplicate detector...

 ## 2. Use the experience tracker (*exp.hs*)